AlexandruSte/CrisisContainmentService/README.md

     - fill with data
     - build functional links
     - add styling and JS where needed
-  - keep views responsible for a large variety of resolutions
+  - keep views responsive for a large variety of resolutions